 For example, a 30-minute HIIT indoor cycle workout gives us around 260 active calories and around 300 total calories.
 These 260 active calories go towards our Move target, while the total calories are simply and indication of all the calories burned throughout the day, even when you're sitting.

 Most people we know, including ourselves, aim for something around 600-700 as a Move target.
 It's a number most find is achievable, but also requires you to be active at some point in the day.
-That said, some active people we know struggle to hit 400, while others easily smash 1000 a day so it is very much dependant on you.
+That said, some active people we know struggle to hit 400, while others easily smash 1000 a day so it is very much dependent on you.

 A week with the Apple Watch and you'll soon realise what your daily totals are though, allowing you to set your Move target accordingly.
 If you're still unsure, every Monday morning the Apple Watch suggests what your Move target should be for the week ahead based on the previous week's activity.

 Bear in mind it is just a suggestion.
 You can always ignore, dial down, or even dial up the target depending on how you are feeling or what you've got planned for the week ahead.
-To change your Move goal, force press on the activity app on your Apple Watch and press Change Move Goal.
+To change your Move goal, force press on the Activity app on your Apple Watch and press Change Move Goal.

 How to track your daily performance with Apple Watch